 Class List of places appearing in each census year for Glamorgan This relates to the PRO's piece numbers, breaks it down into Registration Districts, Registration Sub Districts, Parishes and Hamlets/Townships.

 1881 census place name index for details of 1881 census Registration District overlaps and a census district index

 Rees, Thomas & Thomas, John.
 Hanes Eglwysi Annibynnol Cymru.
-1873 - here is a listing of the NAMES only of chapels/places from each county's contents page from the CD of this 4 volume book published by Archive CD Books.
-The Glamorgan section is fully extracted - in Welsh, some with translations .
+(History of the Welsh Independent Churches) 1873 - From the CD of the 4 volume book published by Archive CD Books.
+The Glamorgan section is fully extracted and translated

 Cardiff Places of Worship database produced by Glamorgan FHS

 Pillars of Faith - a remembrance of Non-conformist and other chapels in the Rhondda

 The Presbyterian Church of Wales site has a list of CM chapels still open in each county.
 Under Churches, then use both parts of drop down menu (3rd paragraph down)